tytydraco/yessleep/out/The_deus_noise__the_devils_notes.md

 I went back to the table, they asked me if I am feeling alright, I told them I do.

 A few days later, it happened again.
-I was sitting with a friend at a restaurant, and then I heard it again… the same noise, it wasn’t a nice or normal noise, it was a low-tone noise, again the same musical notes, this time somewhat larger.
+I was sitting with a friend at a restaurant, and then I heard it again… the same noise, it wasn’t a nice or normal noise, it was a low-tone noise, again the same musical notes, this time somewhat louder.

 I have a friend who has a lot of knowledge in music, and he plays a piano.
 I pressed on the piano keys to try and mimic what I hear… he was in shock, he rushed away and brought a book with him, and he told me that it resembles “Hell Waltz”, which was made in the 1600s about a creature named “Asmodeus”.